patsimm/mandelight/README.md

 ------

 In the file places.txt you can find some cool places I've found.
-Just copy a line of the file and click import it at the page to view it.
+Just copy a line of the file and import it at the page to view it.